Contents

 If your child struggles with these skills, it isn’t about laziness—or your parenting.
 It’s about a brain that’s having a hard time regulating.
 Once we calm the brain, skills like attention, organization, and planning naturally resurface.
 That’s when kids can finally start, stay with, and finish tasks.

-Instead of labeling your child as “unmotivated,” look for patterns that point to specific executive functioning gaps.
+Instead of labeling your child as “unmotivated,” look for patterns that signal executive functioning challenges:

-- “Can’t get started” → task initiation challenge
+- “Can’t get started,” even on simple tasks → task initiation challenge

 Parent story: Mae’s anxious 10-year-old melted down on school mornings.
 A fridge-posted “Now → Next → After” strip and a 3-step prompt (“Breathe.
 Start.
 Check.”) cut friction in half.